ubaldot/defrecs/README.md

 Welcome to DEFRECS!
 ==================
-DEFRECS stands for DEvelopment Framework for Real-time Embedded Control Systems

-It is nothing more than a software architecture and a bunch of coding guides to simplify and scale the development of real-time control systems.
+DEFRECS stands for DEvelopment Framework for Real-time Embedded Control Systems and it is nothing more than a software architecture and a bunch of coding guides to simplify and scale the development of real-time control systems.
 The architecture is an application of *component-based software engineering* where the components communicate with a *publish/subscribe* model.
+The chosen language is C.

 # Motivation